Numerical study of unitary fermions in one spatial dimension: Analysis and results

 The scaling dimensions of the lowest-dimension few-body operators have been studied in detail in \cite{Nishida:2009pg} and confirmed numerically in \cite{PhysRevLett.109.250403}.
 For the theory under investigation one concludes that dimensionless observables for a system of fixed total fermion number Q (such as the energy measured in units of $\omega$ or the contact in units of $L_0^{-1}$) must scale as

 where $\calO_Q$ is the physical observable in the continuum limit (independent of $\hat m$), and $\calO_Q^{(j)}$ ($j = 1, 5/3, \ldots$) are unknown coefficients that depend implicitly on the dimensionless parameter $\hat m$.
-The term linear in $\epsilon_s$ is the leading spatial lattice spacing error attributed to an untuned $4\to4$ operator with a derivative insertion having scaling dimension $\Delta_\calO/2 = 2$.
+The term linear in $\epsilon_s$ is the leading lattice spacing error attributed to an untuned $4\to4$ operator with a derivative insertion having scaling dimension $\Delta_\calO/2 = 2$.
 The subleading correction is attributed to an parity-odd $5\to5$ operator with scaling dimension $\Delta_\calO/2 = 7/3$.
 Note that the lattice action does not give rise to $2\to2$ or $3\to3$ interactions as a result of the point-split nature of the four-body interaction defined in \Eq{discretization}.

-Continuum limit extrapolations of the dimensionless energies and integrated contact densities for systems of fixed fermion number were performed using \Eq{fit_func-cont} truncated at order $\epsilon_s^{5/3}$.
+Continuum limit extrapolations of the dimensionless energies and integrated contact densities were performed for systems of fixed fermion number by fitting estimated observables to \Eq{fit_func-cont} truncated at order $\epsilon_s^{5/3}$.
+For each observable, fits were performed over a range of $\epsilon_s$ values, and the maximum $\epsilon_s$ included in the fit was varied in order to evaluate the robustness of the extrapolation.
+Plots of the fit results for all few- and many-body observables are provided in \cite{supp}.
+Included are: 1) plots of the estimated observable $\calO_Q(\epsilon_s)$ for fixed $Q$ as a function of $\epsilon_s$, and the fit curve obtained using \Eq{fit_func-cont} and its associated error band, and 2) plots of the extrapolated fit value $\calO_Q$ and associated errors as a function of the maximum $\epsilon_s$ included in the fit.

 For trapped systems, three different definitions of the energy were considered:

-The latter two definitions follow from the virial theorem for trapped unitary fermions; the first is simply the average of the other two.
-Although the virial theorem is violated at finite $\epsilon_s$, in the continuum limit the three definitions should agree.
+Definitions (II) and (III) follow from the virial theorem for trapped unitary fermions, and definition (I), given by \Eq{energy}, is simply the average of the latter two.
+Although the virial theorem is violated at finite $\epsilon_s$, in the continuum limit the three definitions are expected to converge.
 One may either use the three definitions to confirm restoration of the virial theorem in the continuum limit for each fixed charge system, or one may use the three definitions to gauge the systematic errors in the extrapolations.
 For trapped estimates of the energy, I indicate which energy definition is used by the Roman numerals (I), (II) and (III).
 Energy estimates for untrapped systems use definition (I) with $V=0$, and all estimates of the contact use \Eq{contact1}.